automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Chasmosaurus.md

 # Chasmosaurus
-## Description: The only dinosaur that came with its own awning.
+## The only dinosaur that came with its own awning.